Akuli/3dthingy/README.md

 # 3d Thingy

-This is my experiment with creating a 3d game-engine-like-thingy using SDL 2.
+This is my experiment with creating a 3d game using SDL 2.
+I do all the 3d-ness myself, and I use SDL2 only for drawing points on a window.

 ![here it is running](screenshot.png)